Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ### Installing Zabbix with PostgreSQL

-For out DB setup with PostgreSQL we need to add out PostgreSQL repository first to the system.
+For our DB setup with PostgreSQL we need to add our PostgreSQL repository first to the system.
 As of writing PostgreSQL 13-16 are supported but best is to have a look before you install it as new versions may be supported and older maybe unsupported both by Zabbix and PostgreSQL.
 Usually it's a good idea to go with the latest version that is supported by Zabbix.
 Zabbix also supports the extension TimescaleDB this is someting we will talk later about.
+As you will see the setup from PostgreSQL is very different from MySQL not only the installation but also securing the DB.

 The table of compatibility can be found [here](https://docs.timescale.com/self-hosted/latest/upgrades/upgrade-pg/).

+#### Add the PostgreSQL repo

 So let us start first setting up our PostgreSQL repository with the folowing commands.